ajaxian79/algorithms/docs/bst-invariants.md

 Lower bound: smallest `i` with `a[i] >= target`.
 Always returns `[0, n]`.

 Polynomial rolling hash with two moduli kills almost all collisions in practice.

+## entry 1

+Hash to a uniform 64-bit space; on tie, fall back to direct memcmp.